DAIC-tud/docs/content/en/docs/manual/software/installing-software.md

 ~/miniforge3/bin/python
 ```

-This will already occupy around 500MB of your home directory totalling ~20k files.
+This will already occupy around 500MB in your `$HOME` directory, totaling ~20,000 files.
+Make sure to stay within your quota (see [system specifications](/docs/system/#personal-storage-aka-home-folder)).

 ```shell-session
 $ du -h miniforge3 --max-depth=0